-For more than thirty years, ISHK's programs have been addressing these questions, contributing to some major shifts in public thinking and public policy such as in the recognition of the role of the mind in health.
+For more than forty years, ISHK's programs have been addressing these questions, contributing to some major shifts in public thinking and public policy such as in the recognition of the role of the mind in health.
 ISHK's efforts have been supported by renowned specialists in medicine, ecology, psychology, and education.
 Today some of our key programs focus on early education.

 Humanity now needs to adapt to a world that is far different from that of the past.
 A primary need at this critical point in human history is to understand our human nature.
 If we know who we are, how human beings evolved, what our possibilities and weaknesses are, we might correctly assess what we can change, adapt, and create so that humanity and the planet thrive.

 It is the mission of ISHK to gain such insight through the investigation of humanity's biological and cultural evolution and to communicate new understandings in the human sciences to both professionals and the culture at large through symposia, curricula development, workshops and publications.

 Thanks to the generosity of our supporters, we are making good progress on our programs.
 Here are the most recent NEWS & PLANS FOR 2016.